Battle of Strasbourg: Background: Barbarian invasion of Gaul

 Meanwhile, a huge number of Rome's finest troops, including most of the Gaul comitatus and perhaps half the combined Eastern/Illyricum force, were wiped out in the civil war.
 At the Battle of Mursa in Pannonia (351), one of the bloodiest in Roman history, Magnentius lost an estimated 24,000 men (perhaps two-thirds of his army).
 Constantius' army, although victorious, suffered even greater casualties (about 30,000).
 A final encounter at the Battle of Mons Seleucus in the Alps saw further heavy casualties.
 Such massive losses of first-grade troops could not quickly or easily be replaced.
 Constantius, now based in Milan, was left with an escort army of about 30,000, but Illyricum and the East had been stripped of their comitatus.
 With renewed Persian attacks, the East was the top priority for reinforcement and Illyricum second.
 In the circumstances, Constantius could only spare in the region of 13,000 men for the Gaul comitatus, about half its previous strength.
 The Frankish-born general Silvanus was appointed its commander (magister equitum).

 Using his own comitatus, Constantius succeeded in driving the Alamanni out of Raetia (354), and binding the kings of southern Alamannia, Vadomarius, and Gundomadus, with a treaty of alliance.
 Meanwhile, Silvanus made considerable progress in restoring the situation in Gaul.
 But the following year (355), Silvanus was driven by false accusations against him at the Imperial court into proclaiming himself emperor at Colonia (Cologne) and leading his men in a rebellion against Constantius.
 Constantius responded by dispatching to Cologne a flying-squad of protectores domestici (imperial staff-officers), including the future historian Ammianus himself, under the command of Ursicinus.
 These soon contrived to murder Silvanus and prevented a wider mutiny.
 But the shaken emperor decided that he needed a member of his own imperial dynasty (the House of Constantine, known to the Romans as the Flavii, after Constantine the Great's clan name) to share the burdens of governing the empire.
 This was a difficult decision for a paranoid ruler who regarded all his relatives with intense suspicion and had already put to death 2 of his uncles and 7 cousins, including Julian's half-brother Constantius Gallus.
-(Although the House of Constantine was the first Roman imperial dynasty to profess the Christian faith, its internal strife was as ruthless as any of its predecessors).
 He appointed his cousin Julian as Caesar (deputy emperor) for the "Three Gauls" (the dioceses of Gaul, Spain, and Britain) and gave him overall command of forces in Gaul.
 The appointment, though greeted with enthusiasm by the troops at Milan, was more generally seen as unsuitable as Julian, who was just 23 years old, had no military experience and until that moment had spent his time studying philosophy at Athens.
 But Constantius' own family purges had left him little choice: Julian was his sole surviving adult male close relative.